System Design Space

 Release It!

-Impact on backend services
+Impact on the backend

 Design